kubeflow/website/content/en/docs/components/katib/trial-template.md

     format.
 The template should be a valid YAML.
 See the [grid example](https://github.com/kubeflow/katib/blob/master/examples/v1beta1/grid-example.yaml#L49-L65).

-  - `configMap` - Kubernetes ConfigMap specification where experiment's trial template is located.
+  - `configMap` - Kubernetes ConfigMap specification where an experiment's trial template is located.
 This ConfigMap must have a label `app: katib-trial-templates` and contains key-value pairs where `key: <template-name>, value: <template-yaml>`.
 See the example of